nodejs/node/doc/api/fs.md

 Most `fs` operations accept filepaths that may be specified in the form of a string, a [`Buffer`][], or a [`URL`][] object using the `file:` protocol.

-String form paths are interpretted as UTF-8 character sequences identifying the absolute or relative filename.
+String form paths are interpreted as UTF-8 character sequences identifying the absolute or relative filename.
 Relative paths will be resolved relative to the current working directory as specified by `process.cwd()`.